Click tabs for more information

 - La Paz Waterfall Gardens

 - La Tirimbina Chocolate Workshop

 The area around Arenal Volcano is a playground for families.
 Your family has opportunities while here to explore this remarkable area on foot, by bike, and flying through the forest canopy on a zip line tour.
-You can also gain remarkable insights into the power of a volcano through a special talk with a local scientist.

 - Sky Adventure tour